turbot/guardrails-samples/policy_packs/aws/s3/enforce_approved_replication_accounts_for_buckets/README.md

 primary_category: "data protection"
 ---

-# Enforce Approved Replication Accounts For AWS S3 Buckets
+# Enforce Approved Replication Accounts for AWS S3 Buckets

 Enforcing the use of approved replication accounts for buckets is essential for maintaining control over data replication processes.
 This measure ensures that only trusted and authorized accounts are used for replicating data, reducing the risk of unauthorized data access or replication, and enhancing overall data security and compliance with organizational policies and regulatory requirements.